-Horticulture: Floral
+Horticulture: Greenhouse Management

-Purpose This curriculum is designed to prepare students for entry-level positions in floral and indoor plant care businesses and to upgrade the skills of those currently employed in the industry.
-All of the courses offered in this program can be applied to the AAS degree in Horticulture Technology (Floral Design and Marketing specialization).
+Purpose: This curriculum is designed to prepare students for entry-level positions in greenhouse, nursery, and garden center businesses, and to upgrade the skills of those currently employed in the industry.
+All of the courses offered in this program can be applied to the AAS degree in Horticulture Technology.